Listen to What is Charlotte Mason Motherhood? here:

 This was my light bulb moment!
 My children were building their own skill sets with confidence and poise — but I wasn’t!
 I had invested all of my time into their lives, but not my own.

 Charlotte was right — Education is an atmosphere, a discipline, a life.
 It was time to start picking up my passions again and educating myself.
 So, I ordered business and goal-oriented books from the library online.
 I perused the best videos online to learn how to create websites using new tools.
-It was time to dust off my storybook and begin a new chapter called “My Mother Culture Begins!”.
+It was time to dust off my storybook and begin a new chapter!

-This is exactly what Charlotte Mason’s term of ‘Mother Culture’ is referring to — fostering our own desires and passions, for a little time each day.
+This is exactly what Charlotte Mason’s directives for mothers is referring to — fostering our own desires and passions, for a little time each day.
 Even if it’s just for a half hour!

 Are you taking time for yourself?
 What new habit can you form today?
 What skill sets would you like to acquire?
 Get online now and order a fascinating biography, a fun read, and a factual book either at the library or at your favorite virtual bookstore.